bear-metal/bear-metal/source/_posts/2018-06-29-sending-oma-lwm2m-coap-messages-with-quectel-bc68.markdown

 Okay, let's scan the <a href="http://www.quectel.com/UploadImage/Downlad/Quectel_BC95-G&BC68_AT_Commands_Manual_V1.1.pdf">Quectel BC95-G&BC68 AT Commands Manual</a>.
 There's a command for creating UDP sockets, great.
 Another one for TCP sockets, too.
 Awesome!
 And then there's something mysteriously referred to as the "Huawei IoT Platform".
 Wait, what?!?

 In TELCO speech it's called a `CDP` (which stands for Connected Device Platform).
 It's  a fancy way to describe a gateway that accepts messages from a mobile device and routes them to your application server.
-There's a few flavours around, such as:
+There are a few flavours around, such as:

 - <a href="http://developer.huawei.com/ict/en/site-oceanconnect/article/ocean-connect-overview">Huawei OceanConnect</a>
 - <a href="https://networks.nokia.com/solutions/connected-device-platform">Nokia IMPACT/Connected Device Platform</a>

 But what if we want to use our own server?
-For various reasons, including cost and effeciency, or the fact that the Huawei partner signup website was broken for two weeks.
+There are a few reasons one would do this, including cost and efficiency, or the fact that the Huawei partner signup website was broken for two weeks.
 (Actually turns out it just can't accept `Ü` as a character in the company name.
 But I digress.)
-And Nokia CDP is only available in the U.S.
+Nokia CDP on the other hand is only available in the U.S.

-Scanning the manual further, there's hints as to what the protocol might be.
+Scanning the manual further, there are hints as to what the protocol might be.
 To set the ip address of the `CDP` platform, there's a specific AT command for it.

 {% blockquote %}
 6.1.
 AT+NCDP Configure and Query CDP Server Settings